 The solution to the kind of terrorism we are currently experiencing tends to attract polarized positions.
 Certainly we hear much currently indicating the solution is to take military action against the countries of origin of the terrorists, although many of them, for example, in France, were French citizens.
 We hear calls too from conservatives to restrict immigration, increase surveillance and impose further restrictions on privacy and individual rights.
 At the extreme, we hear rhetoric than is clearly racist and xenophobic.

 Liberals have a different perspective.
 In an article in The Atlantic, Simon Cottee describes this perspective: “For example, in some quarters of the ‘radical’ left it is asserted that the roots of jihadist terrorism lie not in Islam but in the myriad historical crimes and injustices of Western, and specifically U.S.-driven, imperialism—most notably, in the post-9/11 era, the 2003 invasion of Iraq.
-Jihadist violence, from this perspective, is an inevitable reaction fueled by Muslim anger and vengeance; and Westernized jihadists, far from rejecting the civilized norms and ideals proclaimed by the West, are in fact alienated from a West that excludes, demeans, and harasses Muslims.”
+Jihadist violence, from this perspective, is an inevitable reaction fuelled by Muslim anger and vengeance; and Westernized jihadists, far from rejecting the civilized norms and ideals proclaimed by the West, are in fact alienated from a West that excludes, demeans, and harasses Muslims.”

 Some would argue the Islamophobic backlash running through the West may actually help recruit more jihadists.
 Certainly we can understand France’s desire for retribution or revenge.
 Yet U.S.politicians paint an ugly reminder as to where these emotions can lead.
 In both the United States and coalition allies, pressure is reportedly building for a stronger military response to ISIS including ground troops.
 Many of the things we’ve seen and heard in the news and social media are part of the manifestation of those inevitable twin emotions of rage and fear that, as Gawker’s Hamilton Nolan wrote after the Charlie Hebdo attacks, are exactly why terrorism works.